CMNA-Workshop/cmna23/content/submission.md

 * Download a PDF version of the [first call for papers](/cmna23/assets/cfp/cfp1.pdf)
 * Download a PDF version of the [second call for papers](/cmna23/assets/cfp/cfp2.pdf)
+* Download a PDF version of the [third call for papers](/cmna23/assets/cfp/cfp3.pdf)

 # Workshop Categories